 This is why it is important to not only save but also invest your money so that it grows with time.
 It is essential to pick investment instruments that offer great returns over time and can beat inflation.
-First step of building a sizeable corpus that can be used as your retirement income, is by making smart investment choices.
+The first step of building a sizeable corpus that can be used as your retirement income is by making smart investment choices.

 Increase the Investment Amount

 Another essential aspect to consider while preparing for your early retirement is that every penny counts.
 All your year-end bonuses, increments, and investment gains need to be channelised into savings and investments.
 And you have to consider inflation as well.
 Every rise in price is affecting your cost of living, leaving a dent in your savings and investments.
 The reason is that with the rise in inflation, the amount you save or invest from your income every month may not rise at the same rate.
 Therefore, the rise in price puts extra pressure on your savings and investments.
 So you must increase the amount you are investing for your retirement every year to keep up with the rising cost of living.

 Another important aspect you must keep in mind when planning to retire early is that consistency is the key.
 It is crucial to invest regularly and manage your investments actively.
 In order to maximise your returns, you must also closely monitor your investments.
 Understand which investments are suitable for you and which are not.
 You may have invested in a particular product 5 years ago based on your needs and wants back then.
 See if the investment holds its ground in the present day as well and if it has been able to counter inflation.
 If you find discrepancies, let go of some of these investments.

 Get a Health Cover